Our mandate & MOU

 - establishes the foundation for the society's budget and planning process.

-The letter is intended to create an opportunity for dialogue between the Ministry of Justice and LSS, resulting in achievement of the government's policy and performance expectations.
+The letter is intended to create an opportunity for dialogue between the Ministry of Attorney General and LSS, resulting in achievement of the government's policy and performance expectations.
 It doesn't create any legal or binding obligations on the parties.

-To view last year's letter between the BC government and LSS, see the 2016/17 Mandate Letter (as it was then called).
+To view the previous letter between the BC government and LSS, see the January 2017 Mandate Letter.
 LSS adheres to the Taxpayer Accountability Principles introduced by government in 2014.